 Skip to content

-Welcome to OpenET
+Welcome to the OpenET Initiative

 OpenET addresses a long-standing fragmentation problem in the eye-tracking ecosystem, where researchers and developers must navigate a complex landscape of device-specific SDKs, programming languages, and incompatible data formats.
 Currently, integrating multiple eye trackers into a single experimental or analytical pipeline requires substantial custom engineering effort, often resulting in duplicated work and reduced reproducibility.